 We picked up sandwiches that we had ordered from the local bakery the night before, and collected our new hiking partner, Sylvia, who was very apprehensive about her ability to walk this next, potentially difficult section of the Path.
 After walking up the first set of hills after leaving the town, Sylvia decided to quit and left the trail.

 Shortly after leaving Knighton we crossed the border between England and Wales.

-Entering England (no border control!), we walked through a gate that announced that we were now in Shropshire (Note: a portion of Shropshire is known as “the birthplace of the Industrial Revolution”, due to significant technological developments that occurred there.)
+Entering England, we walked through a gate that announced that we were now in Shropshire (Note: a portion of Shropshire is known as “the birthplace of the Industrial Revolution”, due to significant technological developments that occurred there.)

 Our first long climb was up Panpunton Hill, still in Shropshire, during which we enjoyed the only sun we would experience today.

 Along the way we passed the official halfway marker of the Offa’s Dyke Path.
 With our detours and explorations, our halfway mark was actually several miles further down the trail.